Note to editors: Kaplan is a subsidiary of Graham Holdings Company (NYSE: GHC)

 For more information or to schedule an interview with a law school admissions expert, contact Russell Schaffer at firstname.lastname@example.org or 917.822.8190.

-*Based on the results of a Kaplan e-survey conducted between June 2020 and July 2020 of 91 American Bar Association-accredited law schools.
-Among the 91 law schools surveyed are 16 of the top 25, as ranked by U.S. News & World Report.
+*Based on the results of a Kaplan e-survey conducted between August 2021 and September 2021 of 90 American Bar Association-accredited law schools.
+Among the 90 law schools surveyed are 16 of the top 25, as ranked by U.S. News & World Report.

 LSAT® is a registered trademark of the Law School Admission Council, Inc. which does not review or endorse specific test preparation materials or services.